privatecoder/spanish-pvpc-holidays/README.md

 Optionally, `--csv-url` can include a `{year}` placeholder.
 To use `python-holidays` as source, set `--source python-holidays`.

+Source behavior note:
+- `--source csv` with the default Seguridad Social endpoint returns only the current year from the server.
+- If you request another year with `--source csv`, the downloaded source data still only contains the server's current year.
+- For non-current years, use `--source python-holidays` (or provide a custom `--csv-url` that supports year selection).

 ---

 ## Sample logs

+The CSV example assumes the endpoint's current year is `2026`.

 CSV source (`--source csv`):